What's the benefit of using an Exercise Sheet?

 Be Safe, Be Seen: Many Exercise Sheets contain "reflective strips" which are practical for misty winter riding.
-However for hacking out on the road, your horse really needs a proper Hi Viz Exercise Sheet.
-The great block of hi viz makes you really visible to drivers and cyclists alike.
+However, for hacking out on the road, your horse really needs a proper Hi Viz Exercise Sheet.
+The large block of hi viz makes you really visible to drivers and cyclists alike.

 What other features should I look out for?